Wayland workspace overlay daemon

 Overlay doesn't close on keypress

-Another layer-shell surface may be grabbing exclusive keyboard focus.
-Check that no bar or other surface is set to keyboard = exclusive.
-Workaround: bind woven-ctrl --hide to a key explicitly.
+Another layer-shell surface may be holding exclusive keyboard focus.
+Workaround: bind woven-ctrl --hide explicitly.

 Getting Help

 File an issue at github.com/viewerofall/woven/issues.
-Include: Woven version, compositor + version, journalctl --user -u woven -n 50 output, your woven.lua.
+Include: woven version, compositor + version, journalctl --user -u woven -n 50, and your woven.lua.

 Roadmap